FIFA 17: Arsenal Career Mode Guide

 Thinking of playing as Arsenal in FIFA 17’s Career Mode?
 Here’s our guide to filling Arsene Wenger’s shoes.

 With Arsenal going 12 years without a Premier League trophy, maybe you’re the man to step in and make a change.
 The Gunners now hold one of their best squads since their last league title win in the 2003/04 season, and they are a great team to take charge of on FIFA 17’s Career Mode.
 Here’s our RealSport guide.

 How you should line up

 The Arsenal side pretty much picks itself, and your biggest decision is to leave out Aaron Ramsey.
-But with Arsenal in Europe as well, there will be plenty of games for him to get on the pitch.
+With Arsenal in Europe as well, there will still be plenty of games for him to get on the pitch.

 At left back you can choose between Nacho Monreal or Kieran Gibbs, but with the Spaniard already maxing out his potential at 81, it may be worth playing the 80-rated Gibbs who has a potential of 82.

 The final choice comes on the wings, Alexis Sanchez is obviously a definite starter, but who do you play on the other flank?
 Theo Walcott is the highest rated at 81, and with his flying pace, he is a useful weapon.
 But you could choose to use his impact off the bench and start Alex Oxlade-Chamberlain, rated at 79 but with a potential of 86.
 Finally, you have Danny Welbeck who is 80-rated but has an 84 potential.
 We’ll leave this one to you.

 On the bench, you should have David Ospina, Gabriel and Francis Coquelin to add to those who you’ve left out from our side.